tesselwait/Atronach_Classifier/README.md

 The dataset can be downloaded here: https://drive.google.com/drive/folders/1tzlcE12NWN0O9W_b6o8PaxBmmfAlgnLE
 **Image spoilers of in game locations.**

-New 2,400 image dataset with a 'guard' and 'bear category added:
+New 2,400 image dataset with a 'guard' and 'bear' category added:
 https://drive.google.com/drive/folders/1ia7SKSN7MiWZXavNZkXkml-gSMGvSqAf